Yannis Dragasakis: Political career

 He was a prominent member of the Central Committee of the Communist Party of Greece until 1991 when he resigned to join Synaspismos, and became one of their founding members.
 He later became a member of Syriza.

 Dragasakis was first elected as a Member of the Hellenic Parliament (MP) in 1989 for the Coalition of the Left of Movements and Ecology, in the constituency of Chania.
 He was re-elected in 1996 for Athens B. At all subsequent elections, he has been re-elected, but since 2004, he has stood for Syriza.

 On 13 November 1989, he was appointed Alternate Minister of National Economy in the Ecumenical Cabinet of Xenophon Zolotas, and served in this role until 13 February 1990, when he was removed in a cabinet reshuffle.

 On 7 October 2008, he was elected as Deputy Speaker of the Hellenic Parliament, the first Deputy Speaker from Syriza's parliamentary group.
 He served for a one-year period, but was elected again in 2012, serving the whole legislative period until December 2014.

 Dragasakis is one of the "economic quartet" of Syriza, the four main economists responsible for their economic policy, alongside Euclid Tsakalotos, Giorgos Stathakis and John Milios.

 Deputy Prime Minister

 Following the January 2015 legislative election, Syriza formed a coalition government with ANEL.
 Alexis Tsipras, the leader of Syriza, became Prime Minister, and in turn appointed Dragasakis as Deputy Prime Minister.
 In March 2015, Dragasakis co-authored an article in the Financial Times with Yanis Varoufakis and Euclid Tsakalotos that asked Greece's creditors to give them a chance.

 After Yanis Varoufakis, the Minister of Finance, resigned on 6 July, Dragasakis was named as a potential successor.
 Varoufakis was later succeeded by Euclid Tsakalotos.

+Return to parliament

+Following the resignation of MP Effie Achtsioglou, who had defected from Syriza to a new party in 2023, Dragasakis replaced her as MP for Athens B2.